Using Artificial Intelligence to predict AMD progression

 Pearse Keane, UCL and Moorfields Eye Hospital - £126,462

-This project aims to use the power of computers and artificial intelligence to better understand age-related macular degeneration (AMD).
-Using eye scans from patients with wet and dry AMD the researchers want to better understand why and how AMD develops and what causes the progression from dry AMD to wet AMD.
+This project aims to use the power of computers and artificial intelligence (AI) to better understand age-related macular degeneration (AMD).
+Using eye scans from patients with wet AMD, the researchers want to better understand why and how AMD develops and what causes the progression of wet AMD.

 See our other projects